 Matryoshka dolls.
 Originally, these sets of wooden dolls of decreasing size depicted Russian girls and women wearing traditional dresses.
 Now the market also offers images of political leaders, cinema stars and other famous people.
 The smallest three-piece doll costs from RUR 150.

 Gzhel pottery.
 This style also originates from a region east of Moscow.
 Since the 16th century, the pottery was produced there, although for pharmacies only.
 In early 1800s, the first semi-porcelain manufacturing was established in the region and most cups, mugs, teapots, pitchers and other items have been decorated in blue paint.
-Prices start from several hundred roubles.
+Prices start from several hundred roubles per item.

 Pavlovo-Posd shawls.
 Patterns of these colourful woollen shawls, scarves and other textile products combine Russian and Turkish motifs.
 The cheapest original scarves costs over RUR 1,000.